tien/regrest/README.md

 Latest ✔ | Latest ✔ | Latest ✔ | Latest ✔ | Latest ✔ | 11 ✔ |

 ### NOTE

-- If you intend to support Internet Explorer, be sure to have a [poly-fill](https://github.com/taylorhakes/promise-polyfill) that adds a global `Promise` object
+If you intend to support Internet Explorer, be sure to have a [poly-fill](https://github.com/taylorhakes/promise-polyfill) that adds a global `Promise` object
-- The cdn link includes IE support by default
-- Support for IE should be explicitly specified in the built process when using npm

 ## 🏗 Installing